 How to make tuna bowls

-Presentation is part of the appeal for these tuna bowls.
-Putting them together in this way makes them fun to eat and easy to combine flavors.
+Presentation is part of the appeal for these Bonefish Grill tuna bowls.
+Putting them together in this way makes them fun to eat and easy to combine flavors!

 - Pack rice into a ½ cup measuring cup.
 Dump it in the middle of the plate.

-- Cut the tuna steaks into pieces and use about half of each steak per tuan bowl serving
+- Cut the tuna steaks into pieces and use about half of each steak per tuna bowl serving.

 How to make the mango salsa